 The Fort Bend ISD curriculum is based on the Texas Essential Knowledge and Skills (TEKS) and should be the framework of classroom curriculum.
-The students in the RDSPD cluster site program should have access to the full range of grade-level curriculum with instructional accommodations and modifications as outlined by each student's IEP.
+The students in the RDSPD cluster site program should have access to the full range of grade-level curriculum with instructional accommodations and student's Admission. modifications as outlined bv each Review. and Dismissal Committee.
 Researched-based strategies, intervention programs, and supplemental curriculum materials are also available to support the need for specially designed instruction in the RDSPD according to subject and grade level of the student.